BBVA/mist/contents/content/_includes/index_incl.md

     1. `Search Domains` - Use MIST function for search related domains / sub-domains from a start domain.
     2. `Festin` - Use MIST integration for [Festin](https://github.com/cr0hn/festin) for search related domains / sub-domains from a start domain.
 3. `Filter Repeated` - Use MIST function to detect and remove repeated found domains.
-4. `Fin OpenPorts` - Search open port for each new domain / sub-domain get from `Fitler Repeated`.
+4. `Find OpenPorts` - Search open port for each new domain / sub-domain get from `Fitler Repeated`.
 5. `Dispatcher (80 / 443)` - Split results and send each port to a different queue.
 6. Send results:
     1. `Kafka output` - Send found 80 ports to a Kafka topic.